Rullbenga/rg_master/_posts/19/dec/2019-12-23-web-analytics-why-you-need-them-to-succeed-google-analytics-wordpress-tutorial.md

 & much more.
 On top of that, Google Analytics is **FREE!**.

-If you’re interested in learning more about Google Analytics [Nick Schäferoff](https://twitter.com/nschaeferhoff) over at [websitesetup.org](https://websitesetup.org/) has a lot of in-depth information about Google Analytics and how to use it which you can find in this [post](https://websitesetup.org/google-analytics-wordpress/).
-He also has tutorials showing you how to install it through a WordPress plugin with a few clicks or how to do it manually by adding the javascript code in the functions.php or the header.php.
+[Nick Schäferoff](https://twitter.com/nschaeferhoff) over at [websitesetup.org](https://websitesetup.org/) has a lot of in-depth information about Google Analytics.
+His [post](https://websitesetup.org/) helped me learn a few extra things about analytics.
+His post also includes tutorials showing you how to install Google Analytics with a WordPress plugin and how to do it manually by adding the javascript code in the core files of your website through and FTP client.

 ## Conclusion

-To sum it up, website analytics can help you make better decisions about where you should invest your time, money, and effort.
-They can also tell you where you shouldn't or where you might want to spend some extra effort optimizing.
-Most importantly, analytics can help you create a more tailored approach for your audience.
+I think website analytics can help you make better decisions about where you should invest your time, money, and effort.
+Because they help you become more familiar with the people visiting your website, they can help you make content tailored for them.